-The first step is to select how the unit (the 'Primary unit') is to be copied to its 'Shadow unit.'
+The first step is to select how the unit (the 'Primary unit') is to be copied to its 'Shadow unit'.
 There are 4 options:

-0 - WOMBAT Only This is the default.
-With this selected the primary is only copied to its shadow when you invoke it in the Copy Unit to Unit option.
+0-WOMBAT Only This is the default.
+With this selected the primary is only copied to its shadow when you invoke it in the Copy Unit to first powered up, or WOMBAT has been invoked.

+Unit option.